All posts

 • Audits: signed index manifests include repo, commit SHA, and timestamp for traceability.

-We blocklist common patterns (OWASP), respect .gitignore, and surface any found credentials to repo owners via a weekly activity digest with redacted context.
-Support never sees raw values.
+::accordion ::accordion-item{title="What about secrets in code or logs?"} We blocklist common patterns (OWASP), respect .gitignore, and surface any found credentials to repo owners via a weekly activity digest with redacted context.
+Support never sees raw values. :: ::accordion-item{title="Can this read private forks or engineer laptops?"} No. Only configured remotes are indexed.
+Personal machines, IDEs, and DM threads are out of scope by design. :: ::

-DeployIt does not track engineers.
-We analyze code, commits, and flags—not people or behavior.
+::callout DeployIt does not track engineers.
+We analyze code, commits, and flags—not people or behavior. ::

 Accuracy controls and false confidence